This famous mountain is actually a dormant volcano, and in this post, you’ll discover the ultimate list of facts about Mauna Kea.

 15. Mauna Kea’s summit is perfect for astronomical observation

 The summit of Mauna Kea is one of the best places in the world for astronomers.
-Because of these favorable conditions, a number of telescopes have been placed on top of the mountain.
+Because of these favorable conditions, several telescopes have been placed on top of the mountain.

 The summit is located above the clouds and there is limited light pollution because it’s located far away from city lights.